doxigo/git-ip-guard/README.md

 - 🔧 Easy installation and uninstallation
 - 📦 Works with both new and existing repositories
 - 🧪 Comprehensive test suite for all features
+- 📊 `git-ip-info` command to check your IP and Git configuration

 ## Requirements